charlesashby/CharLSTM/README.md

 #
 # "Virus is going in reverse now, god my guts hurt", yielded (pos/neg): 0.09748/0.90252, pred: neg
 #
-# You can see it still has problem with sarcasm:
+# However, it still has problem with sarcasm:
 # "his bravery?
 Haha, you have to be kidding.", yielded (pos/neg): 0.73277/0.26723, pred: pos

 ```